anshgupta0511/Web-Scraping-and-Analysing-Stock-data-in-Python/README.md

 # Web-Scraping-using-Python

-Step 1: Used Beautiful Soup Library to scrap data form websites of Tesla and GameStop.
+Step 1: Used Beautiful Soup Library and learned about Web Scraping.

-Step 2: Used yfinance Library to plot the stock data of Tesla and GameStop that was scraped in Step 1.
+Step 2: Used yfinance Library to extarct the stock data of Tesla and GameStop.

+Step 3: Created a dashboard by visulaizing the stock data.

 This project is a part of the IBM Data Science Project Course on Coursera.